Laestadianism: Emphasis on avoiding sin and "worldliness"

-"Worldliness" is discouraged, and Laestadians frown on pre-marital sex, and on alcohol consumption except in the sacrament of holy communion.
-Conservative Laestadians frown upon worldly vices such as dancing, television, birth control, rhythmic music, make-up, earrings, movies, tattoos, and cursing.
-Some conservative elements within the church go even further in rejecting the ways of the world by, for example, forbidding remarriage after divorce, refusing to buy insurance, prohibiting their children's participation in organized school sports, and removing their car radios.
-Simplicity in the home, including the prohibition of curtains and flowers, is also a common claim especially among Firstborn Laestadians, but is not a church doctrine.
+"Worldliness" is discouraged, and Laestadians frown on premarital sex and alcohol consumption except in the sacrament of holy communion.
+Conservative Laestadians frown upon worldly vices such as dancing, television, birth control, rhythmic music, cosmetics, earrings, movies, tattoos, and cursing.
+Some conservative elements in the church go even further in rejecting the ways of the world by, for example, forbidding remarriage after divorce, refusing to buy insurance, prohibiting their children's participation in organized school sports, and removing their car radios.
+Simplicity in the home, including the prohibition of curtains and flowers, is also common, especially among Firstborn Laestadians, but is not a church doctrine.

 Birth control

 Especially large numbers of Firstborn Apostolic Lutherans and many members of the most conservative congregations within the Word of Peace group do not use birth control because they believe that a child is a gift from God; therefore, many Laestadian families are large.